thetealpickle/thetealpickle/README.md

 Hello, @thetealpickle here, and welcome to @thetealpickle Universe (on GitHub) 😜!<br><br>

+## @thetealpickle human
+An iOS and Swift engineer with 7+ years of experience.<br>

+#### In the beginning
+Her journey started the fall of her undergrad study at New York University after attended the tech conference, DroidCon NYC.
+Switching her major from mechanical engineering to computer engineering she formally started her career.

+#### Experimentation
+Within the span of her first year, she travelled the globe participating in 24+ in-person hackathons, winning a few 🥸.<br>
+She experimented with new technologies every weekend eventually leading to her realized concentration of mobile first solution.<br>
+Projects from this time in her life can be found on <a href="https://devpost.com/thetealpickle">Devpost</a><br>

+#### Experience
+She has worked in an engineering capacity with Clarifai, Bitly, Lyft, and This Also.<br>
+In addition, engineering proof of concept (POC) iOS applications for up and coming entrepreneurs.<br>

+Her experience also spans into teaching engineering, previously working with Girls Who Code and NYU's Department for K12 STEM Education.<br>

 ## Products 📱🔨
 In this section you'll find products @thetealpickle has published to the App Store.<br>
 These products are implemented with Swift across the stack (yes, backend too 🥴), ordered by most recent public launch.